orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ![The RCX mainboard and components](/galleries/gallery-1-common-images/123-rcx-mainboard-with-pointers.gif)

 If you are very technically minded, as I am, you may be the sort that would like to open an RCX, just see what is inside it.
-I have provided plenty of information to help you get a lot from it without needing to, but sometimes if you have that itch, you just have to try it.
+I have provided plenty of information to help you get a lot from the RCX without needing to, but sometimes if you have that itch, you just have to try having a look inside.

 I will start by making it clear that this is not something you want to do unless you really know what you are doing.
 If you do try this – I can offer no warranties for broken or non-working RCX’s as a result.

 This said – there may be benefits from this.
 First – you can get a better idea of the innards of the beast.
-Secondly – you may wish to wire it to an external power source, or use it to power other devices, although the better method for this is to make a simple battery box insert with a notch for the first, and use a brick style connector for the latter.
+Secondly – you may wish to wire the RCX to an external power source, or use mindstorms to power other devices, although the better method for this is to make a simple battery box insert with a notch for the first, and use a brick style connector for the latter.

 If you are really determined to disassemble your RCX, please read the safety guide and continue.
 Please note that after doing this you will need to re-flash the firmware and upload your programs again.